orbit-love/community-js-reddit-orbit/README.md

-# ⛔️ DEPRECATED: Reddit to Orbit Workspace
+> **Warning**

-This repository is no longer recommended or maintained and it will soon be marked as archived in Github.
+> This repository is no longer recommended or maintained and has been archived in Github.
 Huge thanks to the original authors and contributors for providing this Github Actions template to our community.
 To add Reddit interactions to your Orbit workspace, you can now request access to the Reddit integration under `Workspace Settings > Integrations`.
+Should you wish to maintain your own version of this repository, you are welcome to fork this repository and continue developing it there.

 ---